After.Life: Critical reception

 After.Life was not well received by critics.
 Review aggregate Rotten Tomatoes reports that 24% of 55 critics have given the film a positive review, holding an average score of 4.5/10.
 According to the website, the film's critical consensus is, "It has an interesting premise and admirable ambitions, but After.Life fails to deliver enough twists or thrills to sustain its creepy atmosphere."
 Review aggregate Metacritic has given the film a weighted score of 36/100 based on 21 reviews, indicating "generally unfavorable" reviews.
-DreadCentral rated the film 2.5/5 stars and called it "a competent but disappointing thriller."
+Dread Central rated the film 2.5/5 stars and called it "a competent but disappointing thriller."
 Bloody Disgusting rated it 3/5 stars and described it as "a plodding reflection on mortality disguised as a psychological thriller".
 In a negative review for The New York Times, Manohla Dargis wrote that "the few good ideas are inevitably thwarted by the filmmaking".
 James Berardinelli rated the film 3/4.
 Berardinelli wrote that the film "has flaws aplenty" but it is arresting and unsettling.